Mdlin/labpage/content/en/authors/moroto/_index.md

 Click [here](./avatar.jpg) to see the full quality image.
 This was generated using the solver for the TopCoder Marathon Match 95.

+### Awards and Honors
+- JST Support for Pioneering Research Initiated by the Next Generation (SPRING GX) 2021-2024

 ### Links
 - [Mitou-Meikan (Japanese)](https://scrapbox.io/mitou-meikan/%E8%AB%B8%E6%88%B8_%E9%9B%84%E6%B2%BB)